apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

     as conveniences for the above when renaming `.key` or `.value` respectively (which are used in some of the other serializers)

-# TODO13 bail out on collision rather than attempt to use "any value" in singleton map
-# TODO13 default-map-values
 # TODO13 apply and test the above in a list as well, inferring type
 # TODO13 convert-singleton-maps-in-list

 ## Implementation notes